CP1401/Practicals/prac_07/README.md

 NO!
 That would be repeating ourselves, and we know... **DRY**.

 So... we need to remember SRP.
-This function has **one job**, and it's not printing or returning a whole "n seconds ...", it's ONLY the bit that formats the seconds (argument) in minutes and seconds...
+This function has **one job**, and it's not printing or returning a whole `n seconds is ...`, it's ONLY the bit that formats the seconds (argument) in minutes and seconds...
 which we can now reuse in different situations!
 SRP leads to function reusability and helping us not repeat ourselves :).